HOME * BASS LAKE WATERSPORTS * FACEBOOK GROUP

 Exact temperatures for any prior period are available in the archive.

 Spring - March, April, May, you can expect some rain and thunder storms in early spring.
 Highs in the high 60s and low 70s.
 Over night the temps drop into the 40s and 50s.
 The water temperature starts to warm up so by May it is around 70.

-Summer - June, July, August, provide warm days with evening relief.
-Highs are in the high 80s or low 90s but usually do not last very long as the sun sets bringing very comfortable mid 70s.
-Overnight lows are in the 60s.
-We do get some fairly warm days nearing 100 but this is rare and does not last long.
-Water temperature is mid 70s to 80 in August.
+Summer - June, July, August, provide hot days with evening relief.
+Highs average around 102 during the day but usually do not last very long, the most intense time is usually 12-2.
+As the sun sets it brings a much welcomed relief with mid 70s-80s.
+Overnight lows are in the high 60s to low 70s.
+We do get some fairly warm days nearing 110 but this is rare and does not last very long Water temperature is mid 70s to 80 in August.

 Fall/Autumn - September and October transition into winter.
 Early September can be great like summer or usher in cooler days and evenings.
 The lake water will still be warm.
 By October expect the highs to be in the mid to upper 70s with nightly lows in the 60s.
 Rain may visit in October.

 Winter - November, December, January, February, you will know it is winter as rain is likely and the highs may not reach above the mid 60s.
 Expect periods of colder temperature not reaching above the mid 40s.
 We see some snow every year.
 Usually it sticks for a few days.
 Nights will hover around freezing.
 Average rainfall is about 30 inches a year.
 Usually the snow is solid at about 4,000 ft.
 We are at 3376ft

 Camping is located on the South side of the lake in designated campsites.
 Reservations and campsite information

 Is there day use camping?

 Yes, there are several day use area on the perimeter of the lake.
 Reservations and campsite information